xhawk18/promise-cpp/Readme.md

     printf("%s\n", str.c_str());   //will print "oh, no!" here });
 ```
-For the performance, we suggest to use function reject instead of throw.
+For the better performance, we suggest to use function reject instead of throw.

 ### about the chaining parameter
 Any type of parameter can be used when call resolve, reject or throw, except that the plain string or array.